thephpleague/uri-src/docs/components/7.0/urlsearchparams.md

 echo URLSearchParams::new('a=b')->toString();
 echo (new URLSearchParams('?a=b'))->toString();
 //all the above code will display 'a=b'
-//to preserve the question makr you need to encode it.
+//to preserve the question mark you need to encode it.
 [...URLSearchParams::new('%3Fa=b')]; // returns [['?a', 'b']]
 [...(new URLSearchParams('%3Fa=b'))];  // returns [['?a', 'b']]
 `````

 ### Accessing and manipulating the data

-While the class implements all the metods define in the RFC, the follwoing methods are added to ease usage.
+While the class implements all the methods define in the RFC, the following methods are added to ease usage.

 - `URLSearchParams::isEmpty`
 - `URLSearchParams::isNotEmpty`